Los Angeles Chargers

 On the flip side, they weren’t able to win the division, lost yet another playoff game vs. the Patriots, and may have missed their best shot to win a Super Bowl with their 37-year-old franchise QB.
 Despite the disappointing end to the season, Los Angeles proved they belong among the league’s elite, finishing with both a top-ten offense and defense.

-The Chargers come into 2019 with one of the most talented rosters in the AFC.
+The Chargers came into 2019 with one of the most talented rosters in the AFC.
 WR Keenan Allen, RB Melvin Gordon, DEs Joey Bosa, and Melvin Ingram, and Philip Rivers is all ready and healthy heading into training camp.

 The biggest roadblock for the Bolts comes from within the division, where league MVP Patrick Mahomes and the Kansas City Chiefs look primed to own the AFC West for the next decade.
 With the 28th overall pick in the draft, the Chargers bolstered their defensive line with the selection of DT Jerry Tillery out of Notre Dame.